OracularIS/autest/docs/Creating_Tests.md

 ### Define Application Flow Detail Arguments

 Application flow details are typically provided as arguments to the test.
 These arguments define the specific steps and parameters required to execute the test accurately.
 By providing application flow details as arguments, testers can easily customize and parameterize their test.
-This allows for flexible and reusable test that can be executed with different data sets, configurations, or expected results.
+This allows for flexible and reusable test that can be executed with different data sets or expected results.
 Moreover, it facilitates better test case management and maintenance, as changes to the application flow can be made by modifying the arguments without modifying the core logic.

 ### Define Tests